marmelab/react-admin/docs/AutocompleteInput.md

 </ReferenceInput>
 ```

 In that case, react-admin uses the [`recordRepresentation`](./Resource.md#recordrepresentation) of the related resource to display the record label.
+In the example above, `<AutocompleteInput>` uses the resource representation of the `authors` resource, which is the `name` property.

 But if you set the `optionText` prop, react-admin uses it instead of relying on `recordRepresentation`.